WebAssembly/component-model/design/mvp/Concurrency.md

 executed.
 By returning to the event loop after every event (instead of once at the end of the task), stackless async exports release the lock between every event, allowing a higher degree of concurrency than synchronous exports.
-Stackfull async exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.
+Stackful async exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.

 Since non-`async` functions are not allowed to block (including due to